jeqcho/in-context-language-learning/working-notes.md

 So let's scan number of chunks for 200k. and scan chunk size for num chunk 5.

 Note, we are using the run folder `6-h-500`.

+# March 9

+Report [link](https://api.wandb.ai/links/jchooi/psvob4f2).
+Decreasing chunk_size and increasing number of chunks helps.

+One observation is that nproc=1 is faster than nproc=2.
+Maybe something to do with inter-GPU communication.

+TODO is to check the wandb on nproc=2 vs nproc=1 vs gpu=1 for chunk_size=100k and num_chunks=7

+And also, fixing gpu=2 nproc=1 chunk_size=100k, what is the best num_chunks?

+# March 10

+3 chunks of 100k gives high throughput, showing phase transition between 200M and 250M.

+# March 11

+First I will sort out a rule of thumb for num chunk and chunk size for high throughput.

+# March 12

+Since CPU is underutilized, I would expect that increasing num workers and prefetch helps.
+I also expect that keeping chunk size small and num chunks high helps.
+Sbatched a no-chunk run.

+nworker-4-prefetch-2

+Now scanning nworkers and prefetch.

+# March 19

+Now we have full 100% GPU utilization.

+Goal is to bring the loss down for permutated HMMs.
+Main approach will be to scaling up the model params.
+In binary search speak, we first need to find the upper bound.